 Components of a Great Security Awareness Training Programme

 So, what are the different aspects of a successful security awareness training programme?
-One thing is for sure, any program that involves staff across your organisation as a whole should be a process.
+One thing is for sure, any programme that involves staff across your organisation as a whole should be a process.
 Below we have collated the key areas to consider when building a successful programme of awareness:

 First things first, security awareness training is about people